mfukar/mfukar.github.com/_posts/2017-03-22-devsurvey.md

 Only 11.4% of developers taking the survey identify as something other than male.
 Only 25.6% don't identify as white/european.
-If only we could ask developers who aren't using SO why they stir clear.
+If only we could ask developers who aren't using SO why they steer clear.

 ## Educational Attainment